willemvlh/saxon-server/README.md

 configuration file using the `--config` parameter.
 Note that this alone is not enough to protect against attackers.
 It is recommended to place a proxy server in front of this application to take care of IP whitelisting, rate limiting, etc.

+The amount of time that a transformation is allowed to run is 10 seconds by default.
+This can be configured with the `--timeout` parameter, which takes a number in milliseconds.
+Use `-1` to disable timeouts.
 ## Compression

 The input be gzip encoded in order to avoid having to send large files over the network.
 In this case, you must set